alexvatti/GenAI-RAG-SQL/README.md

 ```bash
   pip install -r requirements.txt
 ```
-4.Acquire an api key from google ai studio & SQL PW and put it in .env file
+4. Acquire an API key from Google AI Studio & SQL PW and put it in .env file

 ```bash
   GOOGLE_API_KEY="your_api_key_here"